1907cloudgcp/Project3Collective/SupportGroups/README.md

 The .json file contains pertinent access information.
 The variables' names are shown, but values have been redacted in this repository.

-The stagingfe.dockerfile is the Dockerfile used for building the front end container.

 ## Contents of SupportForceBE Folder

+The stagingbe.dockerfile is the Dockerfile used for building the back end container.

 The .circleci folder holds the necessary files for a CircleCI build.

 The config.yml file is the configuration file.

 The .json file contains pertinent access information.
 The variables' names are shown, but values have been redacted in this repository.

-The stagingbe.dockerfile is the Dockerfile used for building the back end container.